hella-web3/hella-site-base/README.md

 ## 🚀 Overview

 **Hella Site Base** is a web3-focused website with best practices for performance, security, developer experience, and SEO.
-Fast, lean and too the point.
+Fast, lean and to the point.

 ---